supercollider/supercollider/README_WINDOWS.md

 usually *not* overwrite values that have already been stored in the cache file.
 The cache serves to store values expected to be readable globally during the build, *and* values that have been passed into the configuration via the flag `-D`.
-During the build cache values are prioritized over values any cmake routine might produce.
+During the build, cache values are prioritized overvalues any cmake routine might produce.
 This priority order helps to protect manual edits of the build configuration, which can be done with `-D`, in CMake-Gui or by editing CMakeCache.txt.
-So keep in mind that implementing a different logic to create a value for a cmake variable (or e.g. moving a library to a place where it will be found by cmake) will not necessarily become effective in the next configure run.
+So keep in mind that implementing a different logic to create value for a cmake variable (or e.g. moving a library to a place where it will be found by cmake) will not necessarily become effective in the next configure run.
 If the cache already contains a value assigned to that variable it will continue to use that value.
-A safe fix for this kind of problems is to delete the entire cache file, but it is usually sufficient to delete the variable(s) that should be reassigned values.
+A safe fix for this kind of problem is to delete the entire cache file, but it is usually sufficient to delete the variable(s) that should be reassigned values.